learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Mobile_Development/content.md

 Finally, for CSC301 students to get started with the development process, here are some of the resources they could refer to:

 - **Documentation and Tutorials:**
+This is great for students who need quick access to doucmentations
   - [React Native Documentation](https://reactnative.dev/docs/getting-started)
   - [Flutter Documentation](https://flutter.dev/docs)

-- **Video Tutorials:**
+- **Video Tutorials:** This is recommended for students who want to get started using online Tutorials or Books
   - [The Net Ninja - React Native Tutorial for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9ixPU-QkScoRBVxtPPzVjrQ)
   - [Academind - Flutter & Dart - The Complete Guide [2021 Edition]](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)

 - **Development Tools:**
   - [Visual Studio Code](https://code.visualstudio.com/)
   - [Android Studio](https://developer.android.com/studio)
   - [Xcode](https://developer.apple.com/xcode/)

 These resources provide a comprehensive starting point for CSC301 students to learn, practice, and excel in the development process.
-Here are the roadmap that they can follow:
+Here are the roadmap that they can follow.
+This provides an illustration of the all the branches of knowledge that one need to fully understand the concepts and topics behind each of the development process:

 [Android Roadmap](android.pdf)